Chase Performance Business Checking Review 2023

 Chase offers business lines of credit, business loans, commercial real estate loans, and SBA loans.
 The company also offers equipment and trade financing.

-In addition, you can access 401(k) plans through Everyday 401(k) by J.P.
+In addition, Chase provides 401(k) plans through Everyday 401(k) by J.P.
 Morgan.
 Chase provides access to those plans with low costs, starting as low as $75 per month plus $5 per participant.

 Business Credit Cards

-There are nine Chase business credit cards.
-These include cards that offer cash back rewards, cards that earn redeemable points, and cards that offer airline miles rewards.
+There are a total of 10 Chase business credit cards.
+These include cards that earn cash back, cards that earn redeemable points, and cards that earn airline miles.
+Chase also has credit cards partnered with specific companies, such as Southwest Airlines, United Airlines, IHG, and World of Hyatt.

 Bottom Line

-Chase is one of our top choices for business banks and checking accounts due to bonuses available, waivable monthly fees, and multiple account types that can grow with your business.
-Chase Performance Business Checking, its middle-tier business checking product, is a great option for businesses with high transaction and cash deposit volumes.
-If your business continues to grow, Chase offers one higher tier of business banking that can continue to support your company.
+Chase Performance Business Checking is a great option for businesses with moderate to high transaction and cash deposit volumes.
+With waivable monthly fees and generous allowances for day-to-day transactions and cash deposits, it makes everyday banking affordable.
+If your business continues to grow, Chase offers one higher tier of business banking that can continue to provide support.